robbertkl/ResolutionMenu/README.md

 ## Installation

-Just fetch a DMG from the [release section](https://github.com/robbertkl/ResolutionMenu/releases) section and drag the application bundle to your Applications folder.
+Just fetch the latest ZIP from the [release section](https://github.com/robbertkl/ResolutionMenu/releases) section and put the extracted app into your Applications folder.

-You might need to disable OS X Gatekeeper first: System Preferences > Security & Privacy > General tab > Allow apps downloaded from: Anywhere.
+You might need to disable OS X Gatekeeper to run it: *System Preferences* > *Security & Privacy* > *General* tab > *Allow apps downloaded from: Anywhere*.

 ## Authors